TychoTheTaco/Twitch-Drops-Bot/README.md

 - Alias: `-i`
 - Default: `15`

 `‑‑browser‑args <args>` | `browser_args` Extra arguments to pass to the browser instance.
 If provided as a command line argument, this should be a comma-separated list of args.
-If provided in the JSON config, this should be an array of strings.
+Note that `\ ` is used as an escape character so if you want to use a comma in one of the args, it needs to be escaped so this `--some-arg=a,b,c` would be `--some-arg=a\,b\,c` If provided in the JSON config, this should be an array of strings.

 `‑‑watch‑unlisted‑games` | `watch_unlisted_games` When `true`, the app will watch streams of games that are not listed in the config if the listed games' campaigns are completed or no streams are active.